 Uber and other rideshare companies give the public a convenient way to catch a ride while also giving car owners an easy way to make money off their personal vehicles.

 But with all of this ease and convenience come some complicated questions.
+What if an Uber driver hit my car?

-Many Uber passengers might be wondering, What if my Uber driver gets in an accident and I get injured?
+Or many Uber passengers might be wondering, What if my Uber driver gets in an accident and I get injured?

 Fortunately, California law requires rideshare companies to cover the losses of a passenger injured in an Uber accident or rideshare accident.